 California is a popular destination for boating enthusiasts, thanks to its numerous lakes, rivers, and coastal waters.
 In order to keep these waterways safe and enjoyable for everyone, the state has implemented regulations and requirements for boaters, including obtaining a California boating license.
 Familiarizing yourself with these rules is essential for anyone planning to navigate and appreciate California’s diverse aquatic environments.

 The California Boater Card is a mandatory credential for boaters in the state.
-This card serves as a license, verifying that its holder has completed an approved boating safety course and is aware of the state's boating laws and regulations.
-The Division of Boating and Waterways (DBW) is responsible for overseeing the licensing process and for ensuring that boaters are meeting safety standards on California's waterways.
+This card serves as a license, verifying that its holder has completed an approved boating safety course and is aware of the state’s boating laws and regulations.
+As of January 1, 2023, all boaters 50 years of age or younger must possess a California Boater Card to operate a motorized vessel, with a phased implementation whereby younger age groups will also be required to obtain the card in subsequent years.
+The Division of Boating and Waterways (DBW) is responsible for overseeing the licensing process and for ensuring that boaters are meeting safety standards on California’s waterways.

 California boasts a vast network of waterways, making it an ideal destination for boating enthusiasts.
 From lakes and rivers to the Pacific coastline, the state offers diverse boating experiences for both recreational and professional purposes.
 The California Department of Boating and Waterways is responsible for ensuring safety, navigability, and environmental protection across all marine waters.